ardatan/graphql-tools/website/docs/merge-typedefs.md

 module.exports = mergeTypeDefs(typesArray, { all: true });
 ```

-> The `loadFilesSync` function will by default ignore files named `index.js` or `index.ts` (use `{ignoreIndex: false}` option to change this behavior).
+> By default, the `loadFilesSync` function will not ignore files named `index.js` or `index.ts`, but you can set the `ignoreIndex` option to `true` to enable this behavior.
 This allows you to create your index file inside the actual types folder if desired.

 ```graphql
 # ./graphql/types/clientType.graphql